anasderkaoui/AutoRCX/ROS2 and Arduino wired-wireless communication/README.md

 In this example we will be running the code for the ultrasonic sensors, we will be following a 2-step process.
 First we will install the required library, which is **micro-ros**, then we will move the micro ros library to Arduino libraries and upload the code to the board.

+**There will be another example where we are going to publish IMU data in order to visualize MPU6050 on RVIZ2 using ROS 2 Foxy !**

 ## First step: Installing micro-ros

 ### Building